servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 	•	deception,
 	•	false claims to authority,
 	•	and spiritual mixture,
-	•	2 Corinthians 11:13
-“false apostles, deceitful workers…”,
+•	2 Corinthians 11:13 “false apostles, deceitful workers…”,
-	•	Isaiah 47:1
-“O virgin daughter of Babylon…”,
+	•	Isaiah 47:1 “O virgin daughter of Babylon…”,
-	•	Jeremiah 51:7
+	•	Jeremiah 51:7 “golden cup…”,
-“golden cup…”,
-	•	Galatians 4:26
-“Jerusalem which is above is free, which is the mother of us all.”.
+	•	Galatians 4:26 “Jerusalem which is above is free, which is the mother of us all.”.
 The testing of false apostles echoes the Babylonian pattern of counterfeit power.
 “thou hast tried them which say they are apostles, and are not, and hast found them liars” These men stood before the Judge, Christ himself!
 This is a typological alignment, not a doctrinal identity; Ephesus is not called ‘Daughter of Babylon’ in the text, but the spiritual patterns overlap.

 2. “Thou hast left thy first love.”
-Jeremiah and Isaiah reveal that Israel’s earliest departure from covenant fidelity occurred during and after the Babylonian captivity.
-Although Israel physically returned to her land, much of Babylon’s influence remained inwardly.
+Israel’s long struggle with idolatry eventually led to the Babylonian captivity.
+Even after returning to the land, Babylon’s influence remained in their hearts.
+In the Exodus, the majority loved the Lord and willingly followed Him (Genesis 19:7–8), but over time that majority became a minority—hence Christ’s rebuke: “Thou hast left thy first love.”.

 Leaving the first love reflects:
 	•	covenant estrangement,
 	•	substituted affection,
 	•	and misplaced loyalty.
 These are signature traits of the Daughter of Babylon, spiritually applied to an early church that had begun drifting from the fullness of devotion to Christ.

 3. “I will remove thy candlestick…”
-Jesus warns that failure to repent would result in the removal of their candlestick—loss of visible witness.
+Jesus warns that failure to repent would result in the removal of their candlestick (Remember, The candlesticks represent the physical church and the stars represent the spiritual church.
+Rev 1:20), the loss of visible witness.
 Historically:
-	•	the Babylonian empire collapsed, leaving its people spiritually fatherless;
+	•	the Babylonian empire collapsed, leaving its people spiritually fatherless,
-	•	Israel, in rejecting Christ, lost her role as the visible light-bearer;
+	•	Israel, in rejecting Christ, lost her role as the visible light-bearer,
 	•	only Christ can restore, adopt, and give life (John 14:18).
 These parallels allow the Daughter of Babylon theme to illuminate the spiritual conditions of the Ephesus era without altering the text itself.